 Try This Whole-Body Stretching Routine

 Stretching is a very important part of exercising, although many people overlook it.
-Carrying out a complete stretching routine can determine (or not) the success of your training.
+Carrying out a complete stretching routine can determine (or not) the success of any physical activity to decide to carry out regularly.

 A full stretch should be done before and after every exercise routine.
 This is because: